ElectroVerse8/Otto_webapp/README.md

 3. Copy the entire project folder (`Otto_webapp`) into your Arduino sketchbook.
 4. Open `src/otto_webapp.ino` in the Arduino IDE.
-5. Use the "ESP8266 Sketch Data Upload" tool to upload the contents of the `data/` folder to LittleFS.
-6. Select your ESP8266 board and click **Upload** to flash the sketch.
+5. Select your ESP8266 board and click **Upload** to flash the sketch.
-7. After boot the board creates a Wi‑Fi network named `OTTO_AP` with password `password`.
+6. After boot the board creates a Wi‑Fi network named `OTTO_AP` with password `password`.
-8. Connect to this network with your phone and open [`http://otto.local/`](http://otto.local/) in a browser.
+7. Connect to this network with your phone and open [`http://otto.local/`](http://otto.local/) in a browser.
 The mDNS responder announces the device as `otto.local` so no IP address is required.